P2P-Develop/PeyangSuperbAntiCheat/docs/README-en.md

 This allows the user to view more useful information.

 > [!IMPORTANT]
-> "hoge" can be used with "hogehoge" in Japanese, but there is absolutely no "foofoo".
+> "hoge" can be used with "hogehoge" in Japanese, but there is no "foofoo".

 - /foo \<bar\> \[player\]

-This list a represents command and arguments.
+This list represents commands and arguments.
-Argument enclosed in \<\>, it represents the necessary command, Enclosed in \[\] indicates an arbitrary command.
+Argument enclosed in \<\>, represents the necessary command, Enclosed in \[\] indicates an arbitrary command.

 - `fooperm.bar`

-This block of code represents a permission.
+This block of code represents permission.

 > [!TIP]
 > No permission group is described.
-Before referring to permissions, make sure you understand it.
+Before referring to permissions, make sure you understand them.

 ---